gilbertomelo0/sexycooldown/README.md

 # SexyCooldown

-This is a WIP update for War Withing 110002 as many API funcations changed
+This is a WIP update for War Withing 110002 as many API functions changed